 The application procedure is initiated via the applications portal of the Student Affairs Office.
 In order to be able to communicate effectively with the University, applicants must enter their e-mail address, provide general personal data, and reply to questions about the course they wish to enrol for.

 - Applicants need to have a German upper secondary school-leaving certificate or a foreign school-leaving certificate which is on a par with the German Abitur.
 They are also required to produce a BA certificate in which the ECTS points gained by the holder are clearly indicated.
 If the BA course has not yet been completed, an interim report can be submitted.
 Applicants must have earned at least 135 ECTS before they can apply for admission to the MA programme, and they cannot embark on the master’s programme until they have passed their BA examination.
 Non-German certificates have to be translated into German or English.
 Grades have to be converted to ECTS or their German equivalents.
 Students who fail to meet this requirement will find themselves at a disadvantage.
+General information on how to translate and convert grades and credit points can be found here.

 - As there are still courses that are conducted in German, applicants need to be sufficiently proficient in German (DSH2-level).
 If their German is below par, they will do well to sign up for a German language course.